qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 > _(Why Windows only?
 Apple killed iTunes 12.6.5 on macOS.
 Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.)_

 - **Charles Proxy**.
-I use version 4.2.7 but I don't think it's matter.
-(No need to crack Charles Proxy)
+I use version 4.2.7 but I don't think it matters (No need to crack Charles Proxy).

 - **An Apple ID for iTunes**.
 Use a clone ID if you like.
 Keep in mind that if you switch to another ID, you'll need to re-do the process from **Step 3**.